 |Product||Price (zł)||Price (€)|

-Currency can be exchanged at airports, hotels, banks and anywhere with a sign proclaiming it to be a Kantor and you will also be able to withdraw currency at a bankomat using your ATM card.
-A Kantor will often provide better value than the banks in your home country or the ATM although for obvious reasons be very wary of Kantors in the airports, bus stations and close to tourist sights - by in large, these guys will charge the earth.
+Currency can be exchanged at airports, hotels, banks and anywhere with a sign proclaiming 'Kantor'.
+Kantors will often provide better value than the banks in your home country or the ATM although for obvious reasons be very wary of Kantors in the airports, bus stations and close to tourist sights.
 Shopping around will reward you with the best rate.
-The Polish currency has been up and down in recent years but the trend is that you will be receiving less for your euros, dollars and sterling than in years past.
-Having said that prices for food, drink, cultural venues and transport still remain comparatively cheap in contrast to Western Europe.
-A ticket to the cinema will rarely cost more than 20zł while admission to most museums costs around 5-10zł.
+For a list of kantors in Katowice that won't rip you off, see Directory.

 With a full calendar of religious holidays, seasonal traditions and name days, it seems there's always something being celebrated here in Poland.
 Not to be confused with unofficial holidays like Women's Day (March 8th), national holidays that are still regular work days like the Day of Pope John Paul II (October 16th), or the rash of spontaneously decreed days of national mourning that occur each year, below we list Poland's annual non-working public holidays: